-The rate of positive cases has increased.
-However, we now have additional tools including vaccinations and face a less lethal strain of the virus.
+The rate of positive cases appears to be declining again.
+We also have additional tools including vaccinations and face a less lethal strain of the virus.
 This means we are able to mitigate the pandemic effects with tools such as ventilation, hand washing, and testing.
 If circumstances change further, we will adjust and persevere.

-Metrics Scales-Reopening 2021
+Metrics Scales- Reopening 2021